leaflabs/libmaple/docs/source/adc.rst

 at the same time.

 Another important factor when taking a voltage reading is the reference voltages that the sample is being compared against.
-In the case of the Maple, the high reference is |vcc| and the low reference is ground.
-This means that noise or fluctuations on either |vcc| or ground will affect the measurement.
+For Maple, the high reference is |vdda| and the low reference is ground.
+This means that noise or fluctuations on either |vdda| or ground will affect the measurement.
 It also means that the voltage you are trying to sample must be between ground and 3.3 V.

 .. _adc-range: